kevinkovalchik/RawQuant/docs/RawQuant_Instructions_ver-May2018.md

 #### System Pre-Requisites

 Our starting point is a blank Windows system.
-The newest version of RawQuant uses RawFileReader from Thermo Fisher, which does not have any specific system requirements.
-However, this guide will only demonstrate installation on a Windows system.
+The newest version of RawQuant uses RawFileReader from Thermo Fisher, which **requires a 64-bit system**.
+This guide will only demonstrate installation on a Windows system.

 RawQuant does not have any specific system requirements, although the script may run slowly on older machines.
 The computer we are using in this walkthrough has the specs: